 Todd Henry is a freelance documentary photographer originally from Pennsylvania, who now resides in Auckland, New Zealand.
-He enjoys shooting documentary style photographs, as you can see from his Soply portfolio.
+He enjoys shooting documentary style photographs.
 He says he particularly enjoys learning about other cultures, skateboarding and traveling.

 Tell us about your services and your clients.
 What’s your specialty?

 I provide a variety of photographic services to clients including lifestyle photo shoots, some light commercial work, as well as photographic coverage of events.
 I would say that my specialization lies in the documentary photography/ visual storytelling realm.
 I really enjoy shedding light on lesser-known issues and topics, especially in out-of-the-way parts of the world.

 What are your clients usually looking for?

 My clients are usually looking for someone who can either make a photograph that is in line with their vision, or they are looking for someone who can capture a moment in a unique and appealing way.